Transport equations in H\"older space by vanishing viscosity and applications

 \subsubsection{\textit{Proxy} choice}

-To derive the other estimates from Duhamel formulation, we approximate the Cauchy problem around the flow associated to the smooth function $b_ m$, which is unique by Cauchy-Lipschitz theorem.
+We approximate the Cauchy problem around the flow associated to the smooth function $b_ m$, which is unique by Cauchy-Lipschitz theorem.
 Namely, let us consider the unique function defined for any \textit{freezing} point $(\tau,\xi) \in [0,T] \times \R^d$ by,

 In other words, for any $t \in [0,\tau]$,

 We again rewrite the system of linear parabolic PDEs \eqref{def_b_epsilon},